 Describe your survival scene

-Write the survival scene you want, including the moment, location, and camera direction.
+Write the survival scene you want, in plain words.

 2. 02